MediaComem/comem-masrad-dfa/subjects/angular/README.md

 #### Component template

-The `templateUrl` property of the `@Component` decorator tells Angular which HTML file to use to display the component:
+The `templateUrl` property of the `@Component` decorator tells Angular which HTML file to use as this component's template:

+> This template file defines the structure of the component when displayed on the page

 ```ts
 @Component({